bobleesj/cif-bond-analyzer/README.md

 ## What CIF Bond Anaylzer does

-1. processes Crystallographic Information Files (CIF) from selected folder
+1. processes Crystallographic Information Files (CIF) from selected folder(s)
-2. determines shortest distance and pair from one reference atom all other atoms
+2. determines shortest distance and pair from each atomic site
 3. indicates frequency and distances of bonding pairs across all files
-4. identifies missing atomic pairs not observed across all CIF files.
-5. generates histograms for each unique atomic pair to visualize distribution of distances.
+4. generates histograms for each unique atomic pair to visualize distribution of distances.

 When you run `python main.py`, it identifies folders containing `.cif` files.